wesker84/robovacl60ses/README.md

 # Eufy Robovac L60 Integration (Enhanced Fork)

-This is a custom integration for Tuya-based Eufy L60 vacuums (T2267) only in Home Assistant.
-This is a frankensteined version that can be ran alongside damacus/robovac integration if necessary until this model gets fixed there.
+This is a custom integration for Tuya-based Eufy L60 SES vacuums (T2277 only) in Home Assistant.
+This is a fork of a frankensteined version by kadeschs and can be ran alongside damacus/robovac integration if necessary until this model gets fixed there.

 ### ✅ Key Features
 - Full DPS payload mapping (e.g., start, pause, spot clean, fan modes).